LudovaTech/lidar-LD19-tutorial/README.md

 | Intensity | 1 Byte | reflects the light reflection intensity | As the intensity increases, the signal intensity value also increases; conversely, as the intensity decreases, the signal intensity value decreases.
 For a white object within 6 meters, the typical signal strength value is approximately 200. |

 > [!IMPORTANT]
 > The documentation advises using linear interpolation to determine the angles for each individual point.
 For detailed implementation steps, refer to the [Implementation section](#Implementation).
+(Don't worry, it's very simple.)

 ## Links